Idri009/cocoabase/README.md

 **Cocoa Chain** is a decentralized, wallet-connected dApp for minting, tracking, and managing onchain cocoa plantations as verifiable digital assets.
 Built on Next.js with **Reown AppKit** (WalletConnect) integration, every plantation is tokenized, every transaction is onchain, and every harvest is immutable.

-## 🎉 40 Onchain Features Total - 20 New Features Added!
+## 🎉 60 Onchain Features Total - 40 New Features Added!

-Cocoa Chain now includes **40 total onchain features** (20 original + 20 brand new) fully integrated with Reown wallet connectivity.
+Cocoa Chain now includes **60 total onchain features** (20 original + 20 additional + 20 brand new advanced) fully integrated with Reown wallet connectivity.
 All features require wallet connection and use Reown AppKit for secure, decentralized operations.
-The **20 new features** include advanced trading, marketplace, and sustainability features.
-See the [20 New Onchain Features](#-20-new-onchain-features-powered-by-reown-wallet) section below for complete details.
+The **40 new features** include advanced trading, marketplace, sustainability, precision agriculture, livestock management, and soil optimization features.
+See the feature sections below for complete details.

 ## 🔗 Onchain Architecture